mmul-it/training/Kubernetes-From-Scratch/Containers-Monitor-Networking.md

 docker@minikube:~$ sudo ln -s /proc/290813/ns/net /var/run/netns/network-test
 ```

-The namespace should become visible via `ip netns show`, and in addition it should be possible to exec commands inside of it.
+The namespace should become visible via `ip netns show`, and in addition it should be possible to exec commands within it.

-Execute tcpdump on this namespace so that you will be able to get see all the traffic passing by eth0:
+Execute `tcpdump` on this namespace so that you will be able to see all the traffic passing by `eth0`:

 ```console
 docker@minikube:~$ sudo ip netns exec network-test tcpdump -i eth0 -vvv